reedjoe/reedjoe/README.md

 ### Joe Reed

 ## I am a fullstack developer who enjoys learning about current technologies.
-I am also a keen runner and play guitar.
+I am also a keen runner/cyclist and play guitar.

-- 🔭 Currently doing fullstack development at Dorset Software
+- 🔭 Currently working as a fullstack tech lead on a scrum team
-- 🌱 Building a game in Unity with some friends
+- 🌱 Building an app using Angular/.NetCore
 - 📫 Message me on LinkedIn